Arturo Valls

 Arturo Valls Mollà (born 24 March 1975) is a Spanish actor, primarily featured in comedy roles, as well as television presenter.
-He became popular for his performance in the comedy series Camera Café from 2005 to 2009.
+He became popular for his performance in the comedy series Camera Café from 2005 to 2009, and for presenting the format ¡Ahora caigo!.

 Biography

 Arturo Valls Mollà was born in Valencia on 24 March 1975.
 He started a degree in journalism, even if he dropped out later to work as a reporter.
 After working for Valencian local television Valencia Te Ve, he entered national-level television by joining Gran Wyoming's show Caiga quien Caiga (CQC) in 1998.
 He left the show in 2002, working in shows such as X cuánto? and Licencia para mirar (FORTA) or UHF and Los Más on Antena 3.
 He returned to CQC in 2007 and later worked in Allá tú and Vaya tropa.
 From 2011 to 2021, he hosted the game show ¡Ahora caigo!.